devchallenges-io/curriculum/3-javascript/challenges/group_1/4-random-quote.md

   - Ensure the page is responsive across different screen sizes.
   - Deploy the solution and submit both the Repository URL and Demo URL.
 seo:
-  title: "Random Quote"
+  title: "Random Quote | JavaScript project"
   description: "This challenge is an excellent opportunity to gain practical experience in utilizing external APIs within your application.
 The task involves creating a straightforward application for generating random quotes, which will necessitate the use of an external API.
-Enhance your JavaScript skills and gain experience in utilizing external APIs by creating a random quote app.
-This project will help you practice HTML, CSS, and JavaScript, as well as improve your ability to create interactive web applications.
-By deploying the solution and submitting the Repository URL and Demo URL, you will showcase your work to others."
+Enhance your JavaScript skills and gain experience in utilizing external APIs by creating a random quote app."
   keywords:
     - "random quote challenge"
     - "html css javascript"